|

 Type effectiveness

-Under normal battle conditions in Generation VII, this Pokémon is: |
+Under normal battle conditions in Generation VIII, this Pokémon is: |

 |